aarondwi/aarondwi.github.io/CCLandscape.md

 22. [RedBlue](https://www.usenix.org/system/files/conference/osdi12/osdi12-final-162.pdf) allow commutative ops (blue) to be executed in parallel, while non-commutative (red) one sequentially, which means only CRDT-like ops can go parallel (Close to Phaser and MCC).
 This needs static analysis (or developer creating generator/shadow ops manually).
 23. [Transaction Healing](https://yingjunwu.github.io/papers/sigmod2016.pdf) requires static analysis, basically at runtime instead of discarding entire work, it recomputes only from the first conflict.
 Change checking done in a optimized way via pointer directly.
 Also need to be written in custom language, so it can manage the code to re-run.
 24. [Lazy Transaction](https://dl.acm.org/doi/abs/10.1145/2588555.2610529) requires deterministic code to decide now and later phase, to ensure it is deferring executions correctly.
 This semantic is already used, for example, like MySQL change buffer, or fractal tree in TokuDB (Those 2 are not concurrency control mechanism, rather just disk optimization in the form of data structure)
+25. [Sundial](https://people.csail.mit.edu/sanchez/papers/2018.sundial.vldb.pdf) quite close to tictoc algorithm.
+Use of logical lease would allow pretty simple caching mechanism
+26. [PPCC](https://arxiv.org/pdf/1611.05557.pdf) mostly optimizing read-after-write and write-after-read use case (this one is quite common).
+Precedence check could be cheap in distributed setting, cause can check locally first
+27. [PLP] (http://www.pandis.net/resources/pvldb11pandis.pdf) a lightweight partitioning method.
+Assigning task to data.
+An optimization for single machine use case